slysnek/rsschool-cv/cv.md

 * **SQL**
 * **Git**
 ## Code example
-*A small part of the code from my web-project written on Flask describing the innerworkings of signing up*
+*A small part of the code from my web-project written on Flask describing the innerworkings of signing up:*
 ```
 @auth.route("/sign-up", methods=['GET', 'POST'])
 def sign_up():